 Few sights are more disturbing than opening a kitchen cupboard or lifting a container on the countertop to find a swarm of ants creeping around your food.
 Ants in the kitchen may be a problem year-round, but they can be especially troublesome in the fall and early winter, when cool outdoor temperatures send the insects indoors.
-And as you've probably noticed, ants are especially fond of sweet food, and can often be seen nosing around honey and jam jars or near sugar canisters.
+Ants are especially fond of sweet food and can often be seen nosing around honey and jam jars or near sugar canisters.

 Use Homemade Repellent Powders

 Any number of ordinary household powders and substances are known to repel ants when sprinkled around doorways and other entry points to the kitchen.

 Pepper and other spices and herbs.
 Sprinkle finely ground-up herbs and spices around areas where ants have been seen.
 Some especially effective types include black pepper, cayenne pepper, cinnamon, chili powder, cloves, garlic, bay leaves, mint leaves, and basil.
 The smell of these herbs and spices will cause ants to move in the opposite direction.

 - Talcum powder: Talc is a clay mineral in very fine crystal form.
 Its texture is unpleasant to ants, so a barrier of sprinkled talcum powder may prevent ants from crossing.